-Thinking about different situations or patterns can help you to plan.
+Thinking about different situations can help you to plan.
 If you need to leave, when will be the best time?
 Maybe your partner travels to work, goes to the gym or to the pub.
 Knowing patterns in how they spend their time can help with your planning.

 • Do your children know how to ring 999 in an emergency?
 If not, teach them what they would need to say (full name, address and phone number).